Psychiatrists & Medication

 Dr. Brent Harlan is a board certified general psychiatrist who provides care to adults.
 He takes an active approach in the care of his clients, focusing on pharmacological solutions and behaviors that can positively impact successful care.

 Dr. Monica Conn is a psychiatric mental health nurse practitioner trained and certified to evaluate/treat “across the lifespan”- children through geriatrics.
 She believes in a holistic, body-mind-spirit approach, and patient centered care is the cornerstone of successful outcomes.

-Dr. Sarah Long is a psychiatric mental health nurse practitioner trained and certified to evaluate/treat “across the lifespan”- children through geriatrics.
+Dr. Sarah G. Robertson (formerly Dr. Long) is a psychiatric mental health nurse practitioner trained and certified to evaluate/treat children through geriatrics.
 Her approach is one the encompasses treating the whole person: mind, body, and spirit.

 Psychiatrists And Medication Are Important